spackows/CASCON-2019_NLP-workshops/README.md

 # CASCON-2019_NLP-workshops

-As the use of NLP to process text becomes ubiquitous - from social media apps to on-line job applications - understanding the basics of how meaning is extracted from text is crucial.
+As the use of Natural Language Processing (NLP) to process text becomes ubiquitous - from social media apps to job applications - understanding the basics of how meaning is extracted from text is crucial.

+In these hands-on workshops, you will learn how to use IBM Watson services to extract meaning from sample text.

 <p>&nbsp;</p>